Is cybersecurity a male-only environment?

 According to data revealed by Syntec Numérique (the leading digital ecosystem syndicate in France), women account for just 27% of employees in the digital sector, compared to 50% in South-East Asia and the Middle East.
 “The figures speak volumes, and the situation in France is particularly concerning when compared to South-East Asia and the Middle East,” notes Syntec Numérique.
 “The stereotypical image of a computer scientist doesn’t appeal to girls!
 It’s a cultural and social problem.”

 And stereotypes are hard to overcome.
 “Just look at magazines: women are confined to beauty and fashion.
-Girls and women grow up in a stereotyped society, and many are apprehensive of studying computer science, thinking that it’s just not for them,” Ilijana Vavan, Managing Director of Kaspersky Lab, told Les Echos last June.
+Girls and women grow up in a stereotyped society, and many are apprehensive of studying computer science, thinking that it’s just not for them,” Ilijana Vavan, Managing Director of Kaspersky Lab, told Les Echos in June 2018.
 A third of women think that cybersecurity professionals are geeks.
 It’s an image that TV and cinema – where women rarely take on these roles – does nothing to dispel.

 People have forgotten that women played an essential role in the development of computer scienceSylvie Blondel, Stormshield HR Manager

 The result is that the cybersecurity sector – and the digital sector in general – still lacks leading female figures.
 Mention Facebook and everyone’s heard of Mark Zuckerberg, but who could tell you what Sheryl Sandberg does?
 “People have forgotten that women played an essential role in the development of computer science in the 1970s.
 Nowadays, who knows who Grace Murray Hopper is, for example?
 We have to fight these stereotypes and showcase women working in the sector.
 You can’t ignore 50% of talent!” says Sylvie Blondel, Stormshield Human Resources Manager.